 Discretion & Judgment

 Finally, the employee’s primary duty must include the exercise of discretion and independent judgment with respect to matters of significance.
 If the employee must adhere to strict and detailed guidelines, he is not administratively exempt.
 Specifically, commissioned mortgage loan officers are not administrative employees, regardless of what the employer says.
 Likewise, employees engaged in the marketing or sale of financial products and services do not qualify for the exemption.
 Even well-paid employees may be misclassified and entitled to overtime.
 “Highly compensated employees” are another group of exempt employees.
-But the employee must be paid at least $100,000* per year in guaranteed compensation, in addition to satisfying either the second or third requirements of the “administrative employee” exemption related to an employee’s duties.
+But the employee must be paid at least $100,000* ($107,432 as of 1/1/2020) per year in guaranteed compensation, in addition to satisfying either the second or third requirements of the “administrative employee” exemption related to an employee’s duties.

 Misclassification of Financial Service Industry Employees